 The I AM

-God calls the once-upon-a-time prince, now full time shepherd, into a new career path — a path Moses wasn’t exactly enthused about.
+God calls the once-upon-a-time prince, now full-time shepherd, into a new career path — a path Moses wasn’t exactly enthused about.
 God had heard the miserable cries of His enslaved people, who just happened to be Moses’ relatives.
-The Sovereign Lord used those 40 years of shepherding as His perfect training ground to prepare Moses to lead several million people out of Egypt.
+The Sovereign Lord used those forty years of shepherding as His perfect training ground to prepare Moses to lead several million people out of Egypt.

 Moses argued and quickly excused himself.
 He hadn’t yet learned that those who argue with God always lose!